Skip to content

 Welcome PDF Print E-mail

-Volunteer with youth in bi-ski after a night lessonSEWASP (pronounced "see-wasp") provides adaptive alpine skiing and snowboard lessons for people with disabilities in southeastern Wisconsin and surrounding areas.
+students and instructors gather for photo after mono-ski and 4-track lessonsSEWASP (pronounced "see-wasp") provides adaptive alpine skiing and snowboard lessons for people with disabilities in southeastern Wisconsin and surrounding areas.
 "Adaptive" refers to the modified equipment and teaching techniques used to enable skiers and snowboarders to participate safely and as independently as possible.
 Instruction is generally provided at Alpine Valley Ski Resort near East Troy, Wisconsin (southwest of Milwaukee on I-43), on Thursday evenings from January through mid-March.

-Bi-skier kicking up snow on a turnThe program provides adaptive ski equipment and equipment fitting.
+The program provides adaptive ski equipment and equipment fitting.
 Equipment provided includes bi-skis and mono-skis for participants who may sit down when they ski.
 Some skiers have their own equipment.

 Lesson Status